Interdisciplinary Studies B.S.

 Complete the following:

-Students must be approved for the General Studies Concentration by a committee appointed by the dean of the Division of Exploratory Studies & Academic Success
+Students must be approved for the General Studies Concentration by the dean of the Division of Exploratory Studies & Academic Success

 Total Credits30

-Students in the General concentration will work with a degree completion advisor to choose classes that are meaningful and relevant to their educational interests and career goals from a variety of disciplines.
+Students in the General Studies Concentration will work with a degree completion advisor to choose classes that are meaningful and relevant to their educational interests and career goals from a variety of disciplines.

 Catalog Department Overview ►